isayahc/brilliant-monocle-hackathon/Project.md

 #### Mechanical

 - The glasses i used had too thick of a frame causing the clip to snap 🤦‍♂️.
 I used crazy glue to patch it up.
-In addition i made sure to use glasses with a skinny frame.
+In addition i made sure to use glasses with a slimmer frame.

 ### Software